UPPMAX/R-python-julia-matlab-HPC/docs/julia/introJulia.rst

 .. admonition:: **Your expectations?**

-    - find best practices for using Python at UPPMAX and HPC2N
+    - find best practices for using Julia at UPPMAX and HPC2N
     - packages
-    - use the HPC performance with Python
+    - use the HPC performance with Julia

     **Not covered**

-    - improve python *coding* skills
+    - improve Julia *coding* skills
     - Other clusters